Jatesh-Parikh/assignment-ec/README.md

 # React + Vite

-This project is a React application built using Vite and showcases the use of Shadcn UI components and Framer Motion for animations.
+## This project is a React application built using Vite + Tailwind CSS and showcases the use of Shadcn UI components and Framer Motion for animations

-## Project Setup
+### Project Setup

 - Frontend: React with Vite
 - Styling: Shadcn UI and Tailwind CSS